 You can tag documents and folders by longs-pressing on them and then tapping on "Tags" in the submenu.
 Afterwards a small window will appear where you can choose tag you want.

-Note: This currently doesn't work for folders due to a bug from Apple with the iOS 11 File System.
+Note: This currently doesn't work for folders due to a bug from Apple with the iOS 11 Document Browser.
 We already reported that and are hoping for a fix.

 Note: Buttons explained from left to right.